GoogleCloudPlatform/federated-learning/tenant-config-pkg/README.md

 - namespace, with a label for automatic service mesh proxy injection
 - network policy
 - service account, with a Workload Identity annotation
-- service mesh resources like AuthorizationPolicy and Sidecar
+- service mesh resources, such as AuthorizationPolicy
 - config for Policy Controller Mutuations that automatically apply labels/tolerations etc to Pods in the tenant namespace